 Upon receipt of your final manuscript, your acquisitions editor will send you a copy of SIAM's marketing questionnaire.
-We ask that you complete this questionnaire as carefully and thoroughly as possible because we use it to create marketing copy and finalize the promotion plan for your book.
-Our intent is to give your book international visibility and distribution.
-This section will give you an overview of the various way we market books.
+We ask that you complete this form as thoroughly as possible so that we can create accurate marketing copy and finalize the promotion plan for your book.
+Our intent is to give your book international visibility and distribution, and the section below details this comprehensive marketing agenda.

 SIAM runs space ads in our own publications (SIAM News, SIAM journals, conference programs, and activity group newsletters) and in appropriate publications of other societies and publishers.
 Ads are placed based on SIAM's experience with previous books on similar topics, the target markets for the book, and the author's suggestions.

 With the publication of each SIAM book, we contact agents and e-retailers with key book information, including a content summary, so the book can be added to all appropriate databases and websites.